ggaswint/ARIANNAanalysis/README.md

 **plotPolarization.py**
 Plots the polarization data obtained from **getElectricFieldDataAtReciever.py**.

+**plotRayTracingSolutionSpiceStn51.py**
+Plots a side view of a few ray tracing solutions from the SPICE hole to South Pole ARIANNA station 51.

 **plotSpaceAngularDirectionPlusHist.py**
 Plots the delta space angular direction between true and reconstructed for the SPICE 2018 data.